syncfusion-content/xamarin-docs/Xamarin/Chat/Suggestions.md

 ## Cancel the suggestions from closing

-The list of suggestions will be closed by default after the current user has selected the option. suggestion list closing can be handled using `SfChat.SuggestionItemSelected` event or `SfChat.SuggestionItemSelectedCommand` command.
+The suggestions list will be closed by default after the user has selected an option from the list.
+To prevent it from closing set the [SuggestionItemSelectedEventArgs.HideAfterSelection](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.SuggestionItemSelectedEventArgs~HideAfterSelection.html) as false in the `SfChat.SuggestionItemSelected` event handler or in the `SfChat.SuggestionItemSelectedCommand` command's execution.

 #### SuggestionItemSelected event